 If the voucher is not redeemable (e.g. a wrong code was entered, the voucher is already redeemed, etc.) show the message of the Balance Response to the user.

 Cancel the voucher payment

-If the user voids the voucher payment or cancels the order, then use the Cancel Request with the redeemed code and amount.
+If the user voids the voucher payment or cancels the order, then use the Cancel Request with the redeem token and amount.

-A depot voucher looks like a normal voucher.
-In E-GUMA you create a stack (e.g. 100) of vouchers and print them.
+A depot voucher is like a normal voucher.
+In e-guma you create a stack (e.g. 100) of vouchers and print them.
 They are not yet activated, so they can’t be redeemed.
 In order to sell a depot voucher, it has to be Activate.

-The user clicks on an item (e.g. "Gift Voucher") on your cashbox.
+The user clicks on an item (e.g. "Gift Voucher") on the POS.
 A window appears where the user can enter the voucher code (by scanner or a virtual keyboard) and confirms it.
+On mobile devices, it should be possible to scan and read the QR code of a voucher with the device's camera.
 Then your system calls Activate Status.
-In the response of this request we send if the depot voucher can be activated and the amount of the voucher.
+In the response you will see if the depot voucher can be activated.
+The response also contains the financial amount of the voucher.
 There is another flag the Activate Status returns, free_amount.
-If free_amount is set to true, E-GUMA doesn't return an amount.
-The user can enter the desired amount.
-Please provide an input field for the amount to the user.
+If free_amount is set to true, the e-guma API doesn't return an amount.
+Your system must provide an input field where the user enters the balance of the voucher.
 Finally add the voucher to the order, either with the returned amount or the entered amount by the user.
-The VAT for the order line has to be 0.
+The VAT for the order line has to be 0%.
 When the order is being closed send the Activate Request.